MichelleCCodes/bloomadclone/README.md

 You will be able to see the cloned ad.

 ### `npm test`
-You will be able to see the error I checked for.
+You will be able to run the test and see the results.

 ## TDLR - For Leon and Daniel
 See pictures stored in assets.